juacas/moodle-mod_msocial/README.md

 ## Optional plugins

-Some of the optional sub-plugins are:
+Some of the optional sub-plugins that can be found in [Msocial at Github](https://github.com/search?q=user%3Ajuacas+msocial) are:
 * Social network connectors:
+  * Questournament: connect to the contest-based game [Questournament](https://github.com/juacas/moodle-mod_quest) activity.
   * Twitter: connect to users' timelines and search for tags.
 (Need Facebook's API keys).
   * Pinterest: connect to a set of pinboards.
 (Need Pinterest's API keys).
-  * Facebook: connect to Facebook and explore a group.
-Currently outdated by Facebook's API changes and data access restrictions.
-Not very useful now.
-(Need API key)
+  * Facebook: connect to Facebook and explore a group. *Currently outdated by Facebook's API changes and data access restrictions.
+Not very useful now.* 😭 (Need API key)
-  * Instagram: connect to users' posts and search for tags.
-Currently outdated by Facebook's API changes and data access restrictions.
-Not very useful now.
-(Need Instagram's API keys).
+  * Instagram: connect to users' posts and search for tags.  *Currently outdated by Facebook's API changes and data access restrictions.
+Not very useful now.* 😭  (Need Instagram's API keys).
 * Visualizations:
-  * Timeglide: Shows interaction ordered in a timeline using Timeglide visualization. ([https://github.com/juacas/moodle-mod_msocialview_timeglider])
+  * Timeglide: Shows interaction ordered in a timeline using Timeglide visualization.

-Optional subplugins can be found in github at [https://github.com/search?q=user%3Ajuacas+msocial]

 # Overview